input-output-hk/Alonzo-testnet/resources/plutus-example/README.md

+This directory is copied from the `cardano-api` directory in [cardano-node](https://github.com/input-output-hk/cardano-node).
+This version includes `plutus-helloworld` which instantiates the example with a different script (the `HelloWorld` script needed for the Exercises).

 # plutus-example

-This library demonstates end to end examples of creating and executing Plutus scripts on chain.
+This directory demonstates end-to-end examples of creating and executing Plutus scripts on chain.

 This is done roughly in the following steps: